lerooze/journey-docs/docs/source/domain/ifdat/categories/self_info.rst

 TAX ID (TAX_ID)
-    Tax identifier code of the format ``{CC}{CODE}`` where ``CC`` is a placeholder for  ISO 3166-1 alpha-2 country code that has issued the the tax code and ``CODE`` is a placeholder for the actual tax code without the country code in case it starts with it.
+    Tax identifier code of the format ``{CC}{CODE}`` where ``CC`` is a placeholder for  ISO 3166-1 alpha-2 country code that has issued the tax code and ``CODE`` is a placeholder for the actual tax code without the country code in case it starts with it.

 NBR ID (NBR_ID)
-    Business identifier code of the format ``{CC}{CODE}`` where ``CC`` is a placeholder for  ISO 3166-1 alpha-2 country code that has issued the the code and ``CODE`` is a placeholder for the actual business identifier code without the country code in case it starts with it.
+    Business identifier code of the format ``{CC}{CODE}`` where ``CC`` is a placeholder for  ISO 3166-1 alpha-2 country code that has issued the code and ``CODE`` is a placeholder for the actual business identifier code without the country code in case it starts with it.